 As a FinTech leader, it’s no surprise that Wealthsimple has an exceptional investing app that’s super-sleek, easy-to-use, and iOS and Android compatible.
 With the Wealthsimple Invest app, you can do everything under one roof: use this Canadian investment app to open an RRSP, TFSA, RESP, or non-registered account, set up automatic deposits, and make adjustments to your portfolio.
 You can also access unique Wealthsimple products like Halal Investing (offering investments that comply with Islamic law), high-interest savings accounts, and socially responsible portfolios.
 This Canadian investment app also creates colourful charts with “deposit insights” to track your goal progress.

 All things considered, Wealthsimple Invest is our top choice for the best investing app in Canada.
-Here’s another excellent reason to sign-up: new customers who open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.
+Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with $1,000 will get a $100 cash bonus.

 Best for Free ETF Purchases: Questrade